Credit Suisse Chiefs Say Sorry To Angry Shareholders - UrduPoint

 "I apologise that we were no longer able to stem the loss of trust that has accumulated over the years."
 He said that "the bank could not be saved" and "ultimately there were only two options: deal or bankruptcy".

-- 'We will go after you' - Shareholders have seen the value of their investment plunge from 12.78 Swiss francs per share in February 2021 to the 0.76 francs they will receive in the $3.25-billion merger.
+- 'We will go after you' - Vincent Kaufmann, director of the Ethos foundation, which represents pension funds in Switzerland and owns stakes in both banks, told AFP: "This is a first mea culpa but also somehow a burial of one of the jewels of the Swiss economy."
+Shareholders have seen the value of their investment plunge from 12.78 Swiss francs per share in February 2021 to the 0.76 francs they will receive in the $3.25-billion merger.

 "I am angry and I lost 10,000 Swiss francs ($11,000).
 It's not so much but it's not good.
 It's (a lot of) money for my family," Stephan Denzler told AFP, tears forming in his eyes.